dgalcius/tlenv/README.md

-# TeXLive version selection with ltenv.
+# TeX Live version selection with tlenv.

-Use ltenv to set a TeX Live version for your application and guarantee that your development environment matches production.
+Use tlenv to set a TeX Live version for your document or application and guarantee that your development environment matches production.

 **Powerful in development.** Specify your TeX Live version once,